vyncent-t/workout-tracker/README.md

 Alternatively, the user is also able to log the or the number of distance for running exercises.
 The data is also kept within a weeks period, allows for the user to see a graphical representation of their fitness progress.

-This project explores the dynamic relation between the database and the user on the client in real time.
+This project explores the dynamic relation between the database and the user on the client in real time using MongoDB and Mongoose.

 LINK: https://workout-tracker-project-vyn.herokuapp.com/?id=61070c8c8c51df00157e4a9b